brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 ### Wrapping up

-The priority queue is a very useful data structure, that has a number of applications, from [thread scheduling](http://en.wikipedia.org/wiki/Scheduling_%28computing%29) to [graph](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) [searching](http://en.wikipedia.org/wiki/Prim%27s_algorithm) algorithms.
+The priority queue is a very useful data structure, that can be used to solve a bunch of problems, from [thread scheduling](http://en.wikipedia.org/wiki/Scheduling_%28computing%29) to [graph](http://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) [searching](http://en.wikipedia.org/wiki/Prim%27s_algorithm) algorithms.
 We can have a fully working (and with a quite good performance) priority queue with less than 50 lines of Ruby.
 And even if you are working with another language, that has a priority queue implementation in its standard library, implementing your own is always a good